 During your first semester here, you will spend your free periods in study hall.
 This arrangement provides structure and encourages you to focus and use your time productively.
 It also gives you easy access to teachers if you become snarled in a homework assignment.

 We want you—and your families—to understand that if you learn to welcome academic challenge, feel free to join in lively class discussions, seek out your teachers when you feel the need, and carefully read their comments on your written work—in short, if you engage fully with your studies—your grades will take care of themselves.
-To this end, though teachers give grades (and write you lengthy comments) to help you assess your progress, at the end of freshman year, your final letter grades convert to a P (pass) or an E (fail) on your transcript.
+To this end, though teachers give grades (and write you lengthy comments) to help you assess your progress, at the end of ninth-grade year, your final letter grades convert to a P (pass) or an E (fail) on your transcript.

 All ninth graders take a special year-long seminar designed to prepare them to succeed throughout their time at Commonwealth, including how to:

 - Communicate effectively and respectfully, particularly in a digital world